 Looking around the carpark for inspiration we spotted two girls with backpacks.
-They looked as bewildered as us.
+They looked as bewildered as we did.

-The visitor centre was a well-organised hub of activity, with lockers, cafes, gift shops (of course) and even a travel desk where people can buy bus tickets.
-(We bought our tickets to Playa del Carman here.)
+The visitor centre was a well-organised hub of activity.
+With lockers, cafes, gift shops and even a travel desk where people could buy bus tickets.

 After hiring a couple of lockers and eating an early lunch, we headed out to the site.